First Kicks is aimed at those turning 4, 5 or 6 this year (for 2023 that is kids born in 2019, 2018 and 2017).

 Then we play games (around 8 minutes each) for the remainder of the time.

-We have a number of parents volunteer to act as “game leaders” so all our children can enjoy a good productive morning’s play.
-The role is far more about making sure they’re having fun than any technical football job.
-There are readymade game cards to work with and we always love coaches who are keen to get a bit crazy.
-Everyone coaching is a parent of a First-Kicker.
-Please let us know if you’re keen.
+We usually have a few players from our youth grade (U15-U17) helping out as part of their Duke of Edinburgh programme, and love First Kicks parents who volunteer to set-up/pack-up of gear or as “game leaders” to help deliver the fun.
+The game leader role is far more about making sure they’re having fun than any technical football job, with readymade game cards to work with and we always love coaches who are keen to get a bit crazy.

 To ensure each player has as many touches of the ball as possible and young players concentrate on skills that are best suited to their age we play a simplified version.